 The process when a customer exchanges their car with a motor dealer to form part or all of a deposit towards the price of their next new vehicle

-Also known as Payment Protection Plan (PPP), is an insurance policy to pay the customers finance in the event of personal circumstances changing.
-(Death, sickness, accident, redundancy etc.) – see CPI.
+Also known as Payment Protection Plan (PPP), PPI is an insurance policy intended to pay the customers contractual payments in the event of personal circumstances changing. (death, sickness, accident, redundancy etc.) – see CPI.

 A PCP is in essence a Purchase agreement (similar to a Hire Purchase or Conditional Sale) that is governed by vehicle mileage and term, where a predicted minimum value (GMFV) is offset until the end of the agreement.
 At the end of the agreement the customer has three options: